A Game-Theoretic Approach for Hierarchical Epidemic Control: Introduction

 \section{Introduction}

 Democratic governments and institutions typically have a hierarchical structure.
-For example, policies in the U.S. emerge from complex interactions among the federal and state governments, as well as county boards and city councils and mayors.
-Similar structure exists in Canada and in European democracies.
-Such policy interactions are hierarchical, with higher levels in the hierarchy able to impose some constraints on the policies immediately below (e.g., the U.S. federal government can constrain what state policies can be).
-Violations of these constraints, in turn, entail a non-compliance cost to the violator, such as legal costs, penalties, or reputation loss.
-Many examples of such hierarchical policy structure commonly arise, such as in educational and vaccination decisions, as well as in devising policies for controlling a pandemic.
-Take COVID-19 social distancing policies as a concrete example.
-These policies commonly include recommendations at the national level, guidelines and restrictions at the state/province/district level, and policies for specific counties or cities.
-Moreover, a common feature of such hierarchical policy-making is that what ultimately matters are the policies actually deployed at the lowest level, since these are often most practical to enforce.
+For example, policies in the U.S., Canada, and many European democracies emerge from complex interactions among the federal and state governments, as well as county boards, city councils and mayors.
+Such interactions are characterized by inherent asymmetries across different levels of the hierarchy.
+On the one hand, the specifics of policy formulation and enforcement (e.g., training and deployment of personnel and updating of infrastructure) are generally in the hands of administrative bodies at lower levels of the hierarchy --- often the \textit{lowest} level --- for practical reasons; actions these entities take are the ones that truly matter in the sense that they directly impact costs and benefits realized at all levels.
+On the other hand, entities at higher levels may have the power to impose constraints in some form or another on the policy-makers within their immediate jurisdiction (e.g., the U.S. federal government can constrain state policies); violations of these constraints, in turn, entail a non-compliance cost to the violator, such as legal costs, penalties, or reputation loss.
+Examples of such hierarchical policy structure arise in the spheres of education (e.g., topics to be included in primary education), healthcare (e.g., vaccination) and immigration.
+A preeminent recent example of such hierarchical policy-making is the response to the ongoing COVID-19 pandemic in countries with decentralized administration.
+Policies concerning social distancing, masking and vaccination have involved recommendations at the federal level, guidelines and restrictions at the state/province/district level, and measures adopted by specific counties, cities or even individual businesses and schools.

 In general, policies are contentious.
-Agents at all levels of the policy-making hierarchy may disagree about the best policies, or more fundamentally, about the particular tradeoffs made in devising policies.
-For example, COVID-19 social distancing measures have considerable costs, both economic and socio-psychological, but lack thereof results in more people who become infected; different institutions disagree on how to trade off these concerns.
+Agents at all levels of the policy-making hierarchy may disagree about the best policies, or more fundamentally, about the particular trade-offs made in devising policies e.g., lockdowns may have considerable economic and socio-psychological costs, but reduce the number of infections, and states and counties may disagree about how we should trade off these opposing considerations.